fantasticsquirrel/tgbf-lamden/tgbf/plugins/dice/res/dice.md

 A smart contract determines a random number between 1 and 6 and if you can guess it correctly then the TAU you've bet will be multiplied by 5.
-If you lose then you lost your TAU, but you will get 5 DEGEN tokens.
+If you lose then you lost your TAU, but you will get 0.5 DEGEN per TAU you bet.

 **Minimum amount {{min}} TAU, maximum amount {{max}} TAU**